Table of contents

 For example, someone in operations who goes out for meetings once a month may need just one meeting folder, whereas someone in sales who heads out every day for multiple meetings will benefit from having several.

-Prioritize, group, filter and sort emails into categories to create an organized inbox.
+Prioritize, group, filter, and sort emails into categories or tags to create an organized inbox.
 The more refined this process is, the easier it will be to locate important and specific emails at the time of need.
 You can also create parent categories and subcategories for various projects or clients for a superior experience.
 At work, you can create categories for things like company announcements, team collaboration & more.

 Here’s how you can do it in Gmail – head to your inbox and look at the left sidebar menu in full view.
 You will see “manage labels” under the “categories” tab.
-Click on “create a new label” under it.
+Click on “Create a new label” under it.

 Every label is a folder, and you can name it accordingly.
-Make sure you use search friendly words to describe the content of the email so that it can be easily searched for and found.
+Make sure you use search-friendly words to describe the content of the email so that it can be easily searched for and found.

-7. Convert your group email accounts into shared inboxes
+4. Convert your group email accounts into shared inboxes

 We are all part of group emails which can get as annoying as Whatsapp groups.
-Messages keep popping up one after the other which may or may not be relevant to every single person marked in the group.
+Messages keep popping up one after the other, which may or may not be relevant to every single person marked in the group.
 It’s possible only two employees are needed to act on that email, but somehow twelve others have to read them.

-For instance, Hiver lets you manage shared inboxes such as support, sales or info right from your Gmail inbox.
+For instance, Hiver lets you manage shared inboxes such as support, sales, or info right from your Gmail inbox.

 You can easily assign tasks to anyone on your team without having to forward the email.
 It also lets you communicate internally without having to write emails.
 Both of these things mean you have less email clutter to deal with.